The long road to becoming a qualified Winter Mountain Leader.

 - Schoolhouse Ridge, Sgorr Dhearg

 And of course, many things that we’ve showed up to and the conditions have been wrong.
 Next on my hit list are the Aonach Eagach (loved it in summer), a grade 1/2 on the north face of Ben Nevis, something on Aonach Mor and lots in the Cairngorms.
-Especially the Fiacaill Ridge, that we had to abandon because it was too windy to even get to the bottom, and some more gullies.
+Especially more on the Fiacaill Ridge, that we had to abandon first time because it was too windy to even get to the bottom, and some more gullies.